quixio/quix-docs/docs/platform/tutorials/slack-alerting.md

 		print("{} has {} bikes available".format(bike_loc, num_bikes))
 	```

-4. You can now run the code her in the development environment by clicking the `Run` button near the top right of the code editor.
+4. You can now run the code here in the development environment by clicking the `Run` button near the top right of the code editor.

 	!!! success